 (use image named 5392 for Betsy)

-Grace M. Huerta, President
+Grace M. Huerta, Board Vice-President

 Grace M. Huerta of Bakersfield, California.
 Grace is President and co-founder for the Exceptional Family Center in Kern County, which was founded in 2007 by a group of parents and professionals who recognized the need for a center that is culturally sensitive to the unique needs of our diverse community.
 The center was created with the intent to provide families of children with a developmental disability with the tools and resources that they need to help their children succeed.
 What began as an annual conference soon turned into a center that, today, assists more than 300 families by providing them with services that target their specific needs.
 After graduating from The Arc of California’s Partners in Policy Making, she partnered and collaborated with her mother-in-law, Civil Rights Leader, Dolores Huerta.
 Grace became a community leader in organizing, training other parents with effective advocacy skills.
 Grace currently supervises and manages the Early Start Family Resource Center, a program made possible by a contract with the Department of Developmental Services (DDS).
 Grace has seen the difference people make when they get involved in the community.
 Grace has been recently selected to receive the 2019 Latina Leaders of Kern County Award.